 1. Dirk Nowitzki (21 Seasons, Dallas Mavericks)

-Although his season debut was delayed because of ankle surgery he had in April, Nowitzki is officially the longest-tenured player in NBA history.
+Although his season debut was delayed because of ankle surgery he had in April 2018, Nowitzki officially became the longest-tenured player in NBA history.
 Like Bryant, the 7-footer was traded.
-Nowitzki never suited up for the Milwaukee Bucks after being selected ninth overall and has had an incredible 21-year career (and counting) in Dallas with one NBA championship and 13 NBA All-Star appearances to his name.
+Nowitzki never suited up for the Milwaukee Bucks after being selected ninth-overall and had an incredible 21-year career in Dallas with one NBA championship and 13 NBA All-Star Games to his name.

 Dolph Schayes (15 Years, Syracuse Nationals/Philadelphia 76ers)